 - sensitivity to sound, light, or smell

-There are many different medications used to treat and prevent migraines.
-But some people prefer to use natural treatments as alternatives or to supplement medical treatment.
+Many medications can treat and prevent migraine episodes.
+But some people prefer to use natural treatments as alternatives or to supplement medical treatments.

 Acupressure therapy may help relieve some migraine symptoms.

-Acupressure involves the application of pressure to specific parts of the body.
-Stimulating specific points of the body in this way is believed to release muscle tension and alleviate pain.
+Acupressure involves applying pressure to specific parts of the body.
+Stimulating these points aims to release muscle tension and alleviate pain.

-One popular pressure point is the LI-4 point in the space between the base of the left thumb and pointer finger.
+One popular pressure point is the LI-4 point in the space between the base of the left thumb and the index finger.